 For a majority of people, social media is a waste of time.
 Depending on how you use it, it can definitely be.
-If you use it effectively, it can be an amazing tool to make connections with like-minded people.
+Using it effectively can be an amazing tool to connect with like-minded people and works well for social media in healthcare.
 Thus, make an effort to know about your audience and followers.

-It will not only build your digital connections by schedule Facebook posts, but some of them can also turn into real-life work connections or friendships.
+It will not only build your digital connections, but some of them can also turn into real-life work connections or friendships.
 A business’s success mostly depends on the people you connect with, and social media provides you with lots of opportunities to do that as photographers, so make sure you make the most out of it.

 11. Post BTS videos